In this exercise, you’ll use Visual Query Builder to build and run a query that retrieves documents from the

 6. From the newly added Array drop-down list, select the interests field.

-7. Click the Add button in the box at the bottom of the subsection.
+7. Click the plus icon in the box at the bottom of the subsection.
 The form will expand to include options for defining the search condition.

 8. In the first drop-down list in the expanded area, ensure that <Array Element> is selected, and in the second drop-down list (to the right of the first one), ensure that equals is selected.